 - He gives us His presence (glory)

 This is who you are.
-This is your identity and your future, your destiny.
+This is your identity, your future, your destiny.

 His Amazing, Overwhelming Love

-Once I asked God to show me His love and to explain His love to me.
-To help me experience His love and taste His love.
+I once asked God to show and explain His love to me; to help me experience and taste His love.
 A little while later, while having a meal with a couple with a newly born baby, I was sharing an amazing testimony of a Vietnamese man who tried to share the gospel with a little village in Vietnam.
-The village folk became very upset with what the man was sharing and beat him up and tied heavy rocks on him and threw him into the nearest river.
-While he was drowning he saw a yellow light under the water and he suddenly could breath under water!
+The village folk became very upset with what the man was sharing and beat him up, tied heavy rocks on him and threw him into the nearest river.
+While he was drowning, he saw a yellow light under the water and suddenly he could breath underwater!

-At this moment their baby started crying and as I was sharing what happened to the man next they both turned to their new born, picked him up and comforted him and coodley cooed him with many loving comforting noises.
-I had lost all of their attention and it was as if I was talking into thin air.
-Right at that moment the Holy Spirit spoke into my heart and said that we have his undivided devotion and attention a million times more than this baby has the attention of its parents.
+At this moment, the couple’s baby started crying, and as I was sharing what happened to the man next, they both turned picked up their newborn, comforting him with many loving, soothing noises.
+I had completely lost their attention, and it was as if I was talking to thin air.
+Right at that moment, the Holy Spirit spoke into my heart and said that we have His undivided devotion and attention; a million times more than this baby had the attention of its parents.

-If God’s love is our all in all, our all permeating truth, our all-pervading reality, our encompassing protection and foundation then nothing, absolutely nothing will overwhelm us, or shock us, or hurt us, or cause us fear of any kind.
+If God’s love is our all in all, our all-permeating truth, our all-pervading reality, our encompassing protection and foundation, then absolutely nothing will overwhelm us, shock us, hurt us, or cause us fear of any kind.
 We will be totally content, safe and secure in the midst of severe opposition.
-Make discovering, tasting and experiencing His love for you your life purpose and pursuit.
-Make this your life’s goal.
+Make discovering, tasting and experiencing His love for you your life’s purpose, pursuit and goal.

 1 Peter 2:9